spangen87/rikard-spangmyr/README.md

 [Back to top](#contents)
 #### Colors
-Since CES already have a color on the logo I used that in the color scheme of the site.
+Since CES already have a color on the logo, I used that in the color scheme of the site.
 Then I wanted to complement with some subtile colors and choosed a very light grey and also a dark grey color.

 ![Image of the color scheme](assets/readme-images/color-scheme.jpg)

 [Back to top](#contents)
 ## Features

-### Existing features
+### Existing Features
 #### Navigation Bar
-- A navigation bar with links to the diffrent sections on the page.
+- A navigation bar with links to the different sections on the page.
 Why CES?, About and Contact Us.
-- This will make it easier to navigate to preffered part of the page.
+- This will make it easier to navigate to preferred part of the page.
 - Made the navigation bar sticky to the top so it will be easier to navigate when scrolling down.

 ![Image of navigation bar](assets/readme-images/sticky-header.jpg)